 By Cody Lichthardt, Rock Valley Physical Therapy

 Physical therapy is not just for post-injury recovery.
-To celebrate National Physical Therapy Month, check out these exercises we call activation or pre-hab exercises.
+Check out these exercises we call activation or pre-hab exercises.
 Performing them at the beginning of your workout will help to reduce the chance of pain/injury, increase performance, and improve posture.

 Note: The ideal rep range is 5 – 8 and 1 set should do the trick.

 This exercise is good for teaching you how to use your gluteus.